graphprotocol/research/specs/graph-protocol-v1/mappings-api/README.md

 # Mappings API

 ## Overview
 Mappings define how data is extracted or ingested from one or more data sources, transformed, and then loaded in a format that follows a specific data model.
-At their core, mappings are simply WASM Modules, and the mappings API is a set of host external functions that are injected into the WASM runtime and implement a specific interface.
+At their core, mappings are simply WASM modules, and the mappings API is a set of host external functions that are injected into the WASM runtime and implement a specific interface.
 These function interfaces are in-protocol.

 Additionally, extra-protocol APIs may be defined in userspace, which implement an API in a higher-level language that compiles to WASM.
 The Graph Protocol team created one such API, which is included here as a reference example.

-**TODO** I don't see that an example is included.
-Are you talking about the bottom portion of this document?

 ## WASM API
 The Mappings API can be split into two portions, the *ingest* or *extract* API and the *store* API (how data is loaded).
 We present an ingest API tailored to event-sourcing Ethereum smart contract data, but future versions of the protocol will enable ingest APIs specific to other decentralized data sources.
 The *store API* will not need to change to support new data sources.